Skip to content

 Construction-only loan

-A construction-only loan provides the funds necessary to complete the building of the home, but the borrower is responsible for either paying the loan in full at maturity (typically one year or less) or obtaining a mortgage to secure permanent financing.
+A construction-only loan provides the funds necessary to complete the home’s construction, but the borrower is responsible for either paying the loan in full at maturity (typically one year or less) or obtaining a mortgage to secure permanent financing.

 The funds from these construction loans are disbursed based upon the percentage of the project completed, and the borrower is only responsible for interest payments on the money drawn.

 Construction-only loans can ultimately be costlier if you will need a permanent mortgage because you complete two separate loan transactions and pay two sets of fees.
-Closing costs tend to equal thousands of dollars, so it helps to avoid another set.
+Closing costs tend to equal thousands of dollars, which helps avoid another set.

 Another consideration is that your financial situation might worsen during the construction process.